What is leveraged trading?

 Key takeaway:

-Your account will go into margin call if your margin falls below 20%.
+Your account will go into margin call if your margin falls below 15%.
+This is more likely to happen at higher leverage levels, such as 5x, compared to lower levels like 2x.
 Mandatory liquidation will occur if your margin percentage drops below 10%.

 What should I do if I receive a margin call?